alexzms/ray_tracing_cpp/readme.md

 ## Description
 This is a ray tracing program written in C++.
 Support for geometry objects including sphere, and triangle mesh.
-Support for material including lambertian, metal, and dielectric.
+Support for material_base including lambertian, metal, and dielectric.
 Support for camera refocusing, and aperture tweaking.

 ## Result